 Interaction design patterns

 Interaction Design Patterns (IDPs) focus on the Human-Computer Interaction (HCI), such as usable interface design and control options.
 IDPs offer generic solutions to recurring HCI design problems that have been proven to be effective.
 Relevant IDPs are given in table 9.1.
 Keywords are often seen as the new buttons to interact.
 For the new protocol are message markers the keywords.
-These make it easier to train the conversational agent, and more clear for operators on manned vessels what the options are.
-Whereas the conversational skills of the agent are the core of general communication, the usage of other methods of communication will improve redundancy and effectiveness.
-A multimodal conversational agent also includes visible signals such as masthead light signals, flags and AIS messages.
+These make it easier to train the conversational agent and clarify the available options for operators on manned vessels.
+Whereas the conversational skills of the agent are the core of general communication, the usage of other methods of communication will reduce redundancy and improve effectiveness.
+A multimode conversational agent also includes visible signals such as masthead light signals, flags and AIS messages.
 These will enable operators to see immediately if the vessel is unmanned.
 The last two methods are for extreme situations: audible and distress signals.
 The agent for the unmanned vessel should understand what these mean and how to use them before manned vessels trust them.

 Table 9.1: Interaction design patterns